soudeepd/soudeepd.github.io/pages/research.md

 - (Doctoral committee member of) [Sajad S Santhosh](https://www.iimb.ac.in/node/10690): Advanced doctoral student, Indian Institute of Management Bangalore.

-- (Doctoral committee member of) [Mareeswaran M](https://www.linkedin.com/in/mareeswaran-m-671090b7/): Fourth year doctoral student, Indian Institute of Management Bangalore.

 - (Doctoral committee member of) [Sabhya Rai](https://www.linkedin.com/in/sabhyarai/): Third year doctoral student, Indian Institute of Management Bangalore.

+I have been part of the dissertation advisory committee of the following students as well.

+- [Mareeswaran M](https://www.linkedin.com/in/mareeswaran-m-671090b7/): Defended in March 2025, from the Finance & Accounting area at Indian Institute of Management Bangalore.

 Below is a list of students who are currently working on various projets in collaboration with me.

 - Subhrajyoty Roy: Currently a doctoral student at Indian Statistical Institute Kolkata.
 - Amrutha Seshagiri: Currently a doctoral student at Indian Institute of Management Bangalore.
 - Shagun Srivastava: Currently a doctoral student in Indian Institute of Management Bangalore.
+- Lizan Meryl Pereira: Currently a doctoral student in Indian Institute of Management Bangalore.
 - Satyaki Basu Sarbadhikary: Currently a research associate in Indian Institute of Management Bangalore.
 - Anitha Pathlavath: Currently a research associate in Indian Institute of Management Bangalore.
 - Meghana Krishna: Currently a research associate in Indian Institute of Management Bangalore.
-- Shreyash Surendrarao Deshmukh: Currently a doctoral student at Indian Institute of Management Kozhikode.
 - Sreeranjini TM: Currently an Academic Associate in Indian Institute of Management Bangalore.
 - Deepam Saha: Currently a student at Indian Statistical Institute Kolkata.
 - Shubhayan Pan: Currently a student at Indian Statistical Institute Kolkata.